June Millington: 1970–1973: Fanny

-1973–1975: Smiles
+1973–1975: Smiles and women's music

 After she left Fanny in 1973, Millington moved to Peconic, New York, on Long Island, and soon after to her recently purchased farm on Mead Mountain, Woodstock, New York, to focus on her songwriting and spiritual development.
 Soon after, Millington started a solo career in New York, where she eventually became the lover of musician Jacqueline "Jackie" Robbins (born circa 1950), who played bass guitar, cello, and bass.
 Millington and Robbins played together, but she also regularly played with other bands such as Randall's Island and Sha-Na-Na.
 Millington recalled in November 2012:

 I jammed with whomever whenever I could, as that was part of what I'd felt was missing from my life.
 Most people don't realize how many women players there were in New York at that time.
 There were a lot, funky too, and serious about playing; they'd be practicing all the time.